antrad99/refactoring/README.md

 * Open in Visual Studio.
 * The solution is in DebuggingAndRefactoring\DebuggingAndRefactoringTask1.sln.
-* To run the Unbit Test, click Run All Test in the Test Explorer.
+* To run the Unit Tests, click Run All Test in the Test Explorer.